hasanunlu/hasanunlu.github.io/_posts/2023-4-9-Expanding-Quake-s-Famous-Fast-Inverse-Sqrt-Root-Algorithm.markdown

 }
 ```

 The advantage stems from the way numbers are stored in floating-point format like $x=\pm(1+m_x)2^{e_x}$, which allows power operations to be converted into addition and subtraction in the exponent field.
+Also $log_2(1+x)\approx x$ in the mantissa field.
 This assists in finding an initial approximation, with one or two Newton-Raphson iterations yielding highly accurate results for compute heavy functions, such as the inverse square root.
 \
 \
 ![IEEE 754 Single-Precision Format](/assets/ieee754_float.png){:style="display:block; margin-left:auto; margin-right:auto"}